Galaxy Formation and Symbiotic Evolution with the Inter-Galactic Medium in the Age of ELT-ANDES: The metal era: the onset of metal enrichment in the Early Universe

 At higher redshift, the metallicity of DLAs decreases \citep[e.g.,][]{decia18} and the probability of finding gas enriched by a single generation of stars increases.
 Recent surveys are finding an increasing number of quasars around the reionisation epoch, which can be used to study the gas in absorption \citep{fanARAA2023,dodorico2023}.

 Because of the increasing cosmic mean density and neutral gas fraction, above $z\sim6$ it is no longer possible to measure the neutral hydrogen column density of individual absorption features and therefore measure the absorbers' metallicity.
-Nevertheless, the study of the relative abundances of elements heavier than helium can be used in a powerful way to characterise the metal pattern and thus the chemical enrichment of the absorbing gas.
-This is illustrated in Figure \ref{fig quasar7}, where we show simulated ANDES spectra of a $z=7.0$ absorber characterized by a neutral oxygen column density $\mathrm{N}(\mathrm{O~I})=10^{13}$ cm$^{-2}$.
+Nevertheless, the study of the relative abundances of elements heavier than helium can still be used in a powerful way to characterise the metal pattern and thus the chemical enrichment of the absorbing gas (see Fig.~\ref{fig [X/Y]}).

+The state-of-the-art samples of optically thick, metal-poor absorbers at $z \gtrsim 5.5$ \citep{christensen2023,sodini2024} show an increase in the dispersion of the relative chemical abundances with respect to lower redshift samples, which has been interpreted as a signature of the contribution to enrichment by Pop~III stars \citep{kulkarni2019,vanni2024}.
+A few systems in those samples present peculiar chemical abundances which could be ascribed by enrichment due exclusively to Pop~III progenitors.
+However, only ANDES can decipher these scenarii with higher-resolution and higher S/N spectroscopic data, which are beyond the reach of present 8-10m telescopes.

+Figure \ref{fig quasar7} illustrates simulated ANDES spectra of a $z=7.0$ absorber characterized by a neutral oxygen column density $\mathrm{N}(\mathrm{O~I})=10^{13}$ cm$^{-2}$.
 Here, we consider three different single-SN enrichment scenarios for the absorber -- two featuring core-collapse SNe from either a metal-enriched or metal-free (Pop~III), moderate-mass ($10-20$ $M_\odot$) progenitor star, and one featuring a PISN from a very massive ($\approx 200\ M_\odot$) Pop~III progenitor.
 By measuring the strengths of the \OI $\lambda$1302, \SiII $\lambda$1260 and \CII $\lambda$1334 \AA\ absorption features in the intervening gas cloud, ANDES can readily distinguish the three cases and probe the existence of very massive Pop~III stars in the early Universe.